 - 4e.
-3 Financial Procedures apply to every Member and officer of the Council and anyone acting on its behalf.
-Members and officers have a general responsibility for taking reasonable action to provide for the security and use of the resources and assets under their control, and for ensuring the use of such resources and assets is legal, is consistent with Council policies and priorities, is authorised and achieves best value. - 4e.
-4 These Financial Procedures apply to any partnership for which the Council is the

-- accountable body, unless the Council expressly agrees otherwise. - 4e.
-5 Failure to observe Financial Procedures may result in action under the Council's disciplinary procedures (officers) or Code of Conduct (councillors).
+3 Financial Procedures apply to every member and officer of the Council and anyone acting on its behalf.
+Members and officers have a general responsibility for taking reasonable action to provide for the security and use of the resources and assets under their control, and for ensuring that the use of such resources and assets is legal, is consistent with Council policies and priorities, is properly authorised, provides value for money and achieves best value. - 4e.
+4 These Financial Procedures shall apply in relation to any partnership for which the Council is the accountable body, unless the Council expressly agrees otherwise. - 4e.
+5 Failure to observe Financial Procedures may result in action under the Council's disciplinary procedures.